m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ## TCB Requirements Quiz Solution
 ![](https://assets.omscs.io/449C3685-5396-4F92-A070-F09425449193.png)

 In this case, we have tampered with the TCB by turning off the check.
-The access still proceeds through the operating system, and is still technically correct (i.e. the access wasn’t permitted because of a bug).
+The access still proceeds through the operating system, and is still technically correct (i.e. the access wasn't permitted because of a bug).

 ## Size of Security Code
 ![](https://assets.omscs.io/D40FCB93-786B-464E-B73E-ED5EAE001FE2.png)